-Selfie is a real word.Ask the Oxford English Dictionary, the American Heritage Dictionary, and others.
+The word “selfie” has been with us about a decade .Ask the Oxford English Dictionary, the American Heritage Dictionary, and others.
 Maybe it shouldn’t be.
 Maybe the world was a better place when it wasn’t.
 But it is.
 And this, according to several sources, is the very first one.

-Not that Van Gogh and others hadn’t painted portraits of themselves, but photographically speaking, it was Robert Cornelius who, in 1839, pointed a camera at himself for the first time.
+Not that many others hadn’t painted portraits of themselves, but photographically speaking, it was Robert Cornelius who, in 1839, pointed a camera at himself for the first time.
 Selfies weren’t quite so impromptu back then, as photographic exposures took minutes if not hours to achieve.
 None of that explains why Mr. Cornelius didn’t feel it worthwhile to comb his hair.
 Still, his slightly worried expression does far more than his tonsorial discombobulation (see the words we throw at you!) to show his mood at the time.